nodejs/node/doc/api/addons.md

   off-loading work via libuv to non-blocking system operations, worker threads or a custom use of libuv's threads.

 * Internal Node.js libraries.
-Node.js itself exports a number of C++ APIs that Addons can use &mdash; the most important of which is the `node::ObjectWrap` class.
+Node.js itself exports C++ APIs that Addons can use, the most important of which is the `node::ObjectWrap` class.

-* Node.js includes a number of other statically linked libraries including OpenSSL.
+* Node.js includes other statically linked libraries including OpenSSL.
 These other libraries are located in the `deps/` directory in the Node.js source tree.
 Only the libuv, OpenSSL, V8 and zlib symbols are purposefully re-exported by Node.js and may be used to various extents by Addons.
 See [Linking to Node.js' own dependencies][] for additional information.

 All of the following examples are available for [download][] and may be used as the starting-point for an Addon.